 After matriculation at Union Presbyterian Seminary, students are expected to take all courses for their degree at Union Presbyterian Seminary, at other RTC schools, or, with advance permission, at Virginia Commonwealth University.
 If a student wishes to take a course elsewhere for credit toward a Union Presbyterian Seminary degree, permission must be obtained in advance from the appropriate academic dean of Union Presbyterian Seminary.
-Other institutions affiliated with the Presbyterian Church (U.S.A.) may have tuition reciprocity agreements with Union Presbyterian Seminary, in which case the student will continue to pay tuition at Union Presbyterian Seminary while attending classes at the other school.
+Other institutions affiliated with the Presbyterian Church (U.S.A.) may have tuition reciprocity agreements with Union Presbyterian Seminary while attending classes at the other school.
 A list of institutions with reciprocity agreements is available in the Office of the Registrar.
 If such a reciprocity agreement does not exist, students are expected to follow the normal application process stipulated by the other school.
 Union Presbyterian Seminary and Virginia Theological Seminary have a formal reciprocity agreement whereby students in good standing from either school may enroll in courses for up to one year's study at the other institution with the approval of the academic deans of each school.
 Transcripts and other information may be required.
 Tuition and fees would be payable to the school in which courses were taken.
 Given enrollment, students will have full library borrowing privileges at both schools.